zahiar/terraform-provider-bitbucket/README.md

 * `BITBUCKET_USERNAME` - Username of the account to run the tests against
 * `BITBUCKET_PASSWORD` - Password of the account to run the tests against
 * `BITBUCKET_MEMBER_ACCOUNT_UUID` - Account UUID of the member who is part of your account
+* `BITBUCKET_WORKSPACE` - Set this, if the workspace name differs from the username.

 **NOTE**: if a test fails, it may leave dangling resources in your account so please bear this in mind.